-The Commission considers that the Proposed Rule is likely to promote efficient capital investment in the Dandenong LNG storage facility.
+The Commission considers that providing greater flexibility in the use of the Dandenong LNG storage facility is likely to promote efficient capital investment in that facility.
 Such investment may include expanding storage capacity and faster vaporisation capability.
-The reason for this is that the Proposed Rule is likely to provide greater scope to the Dandenong LNG storage provider to invest commercially in those LNG storage services, as discussed below.
+This is because providing more flexibility in how the facility can be used is likely to afford greater scope to the Dandenong LNG storage provider to invest commercially in those LNG storage services as discussed below.